-Landlord insurance is essentially an upgrade to traditional house insurance that takes account of the additional risk that the insurer sees in having tenants in your property.
+Landlord insurance is essentially an upgrade to traditional house insurance that accounts for the insurer’s additional risk in having tenants on your property.

-It may not provide anything more than standard buildings insurance, which most people have on a property (and most mortgage companies insist upon) to cover for any structural issue that may arise.
+It may not provide more than standard building insurance, which most people have on a property (and most mortgage companies insist upon) to cover any structural issue that may arise.

-In other cases landlord insurance will also provide additional cover for the policy holder to take account of other risks they may be exposed to as a result of renting out a property.
+In other cases, landlord insurance will also provide additional cover for the policyholder to consider other risks they may be exposed to due to renting out a property.